Samsung June 2022 update is now rolling out for these Galaxy devices

 Samsung June 2022 security update – what’s new

 Yet again Samsung is the first OEM to provide Galaxy owners with the very latest security patch with the rollout starting as early as May 30.
-At this stage, no release notes have been shared, but it is worth noting that for many devices the previous May 2022 security patch resolved the widely publicized “Dirty Pipe” exploit.
+It is worth noting that for many devices the previous May 2022 security patch resolved the widely publicized “Dirty Pipe” exploit.

 This issue mainly affected Samsung Galaxy and Google Pixel smartphones, and if affected, vulnerable devices could be accessed remotely with full control gained.
 This was limited to Galaxy S22 series handsets due to this exploit directly affecting models that shipped with Android 12 and with kernel version 5.8 or higher.

-Note: This article was first published on May 30 and most recently updated on June 7.